ozlmulg/my-dev-notes/docs/kubernetes/kubernetes-objects/liveness-readiness-resource-limits-env-variables.md

 ## Resource Limits

+### Purpose

-Resource limits allow us to manage CPU and Memory restrictions for Pods.
+Resource limits allow organizations to manage CPU and Memory restrictions for Pods.
 Unless specified otherwise, Pods can utilize 100% of the CPU and Memory of the machine they run on in Kubernetes.
 This situation can create resource contention issues.
-For this reason, we can specify how much CPU and Memory Pods will use.
+For this reason, organizations can specify how much CPU and Memory Pods will use.

-### CPU Definition
+### CPU Configuration

 ![](<../images/kubernetes_resource_cpu.png>)

-### Memory Definition
+### Memory Configuration

 ![](../images/kubernetes_memory.png)